 2. The Top-Down Market Size

-‘The global X market is worth $47 billion’ from a research report that every other founder has also cited.
+‘The global X market is large’ from a research report that every other founder has also cited.
 Investors discount this heavily because it requires no judgement.
 Bottom-up sizing is harder and far more credible.

 3. The Hockey Stick Without Context